lau-est/fast-AnoGAN-example/README.md

         $ workon mypy

 ### Install requirements from setup.py

-Use the setup.py file to install all the requirements into the mypy virtual environment.
+You can use the setup.py file to install all the requirements into the mypy virtual environment.
+This step is optional!

         $ python setup.py install